FrankHouweling/AzureDevOpsClient/docs/Core/docs/Api/ProjectsApi.md

 );
 $organization = "organization_example"; // string | The name of the Azure DevOps organization.
 $projectId = "projectId_example"; // string | The team project ID.
-$body = new \AzureDevOpsClient\Core\AzureDevOpsClient\Core\Model\JsonPatchDocument(); // \AzureDevOpsClient\Core\AzureDevOpsClient\Core\Model\JsonPatchDocument | A JSON Patch document that represents an array of property operations.
+$body = new \FrankHouweling\AzureDevOpsClient\Core\Model\JsonPatchDocument(); // \FrankHouweling\AzureDevOpsClient\Core\Model\JsonPatchDocument | A JSON Patch document that represents an array of property operations.
 See RFC 6902 for more details on JSON Patch.
 The accepted operation verbs are Add and Remove, where Add is used for both creating and updating properties.
 The path consists of a forward slash and a property name.
 $apiVersion = "apiVersion_example"; // string | Version of the API to use.
 This should be set to '6.0-preview.1' to use this version of the api.

 try {